astraw/stdeb/README.rst

    - Many bugfixes, including the new URL for PyPI.

+   - Automated runs of test suite, thanks to Travis CI

    - Thanks to many, especially Piotr Ożarowski for help with stdeb.

  * 2010-06-18: **Version 0.6.0**.
 See the `download page